 “We need long time series to detect climate change signals over the internal variability.
 For example, observed sea ice loss over the last 30 years cannot be explained by natural variability alone.”
 Kay said.
 “Fifteen years is long, but climate is often defined as the average over 30 years – so we are only half-way there with the CERES observations.”

 Kay and colleagues have also analyzed satellite observations of Arctic clouds during this same 15-year period.
 Kay’s research shows summer cloud amounts and vertical structure are not being affected by summer sea ice loss.
 While surprising, the observations show that the bright sea ice surface is not automatically replaced by bright clouds.
-Indeed, sea ice loss, not clouds, explain the increases in absorbed solar radiation measured by CERES.
+Indeed, sea ice loss, not clouds, explains the increases in absorbed solar radiation measured by CERES.

 Increasing absorbed solar radiation is causing multiple changes in the sea ice cover, said Walt Meier, a sea ice scientist from NASA’s Goddard Space Flight Center, Greenbelt, Maryland.
 Two of those changes include the timing of the beginning of the melt season each year and the loss of older, thicker sea ice.

 The onset of the melt season in the high Arctic is now on average seven days earlier than it was in 1982, Meier said.
 Earlier melting can lead to increased solar radiation absorption.
 This is one step in a potential feedback cycle of warming leading to melting, melting leading to increased solar radiation absorption, and increased absorption leading to enhanced warming.

 Since 2000, the Arctic has lost 1.4 million square kilometers (541,000 square miles) of older ice that is more than 3 meters (10 feet) thick, which during winter has essentially been replaced by ice that is less than 2 meters (6.6 feet) thick, according to data provided by Mark Tschudi at the University of Colorado.
 Once again, Meier said, this trend is a step in a feedback cycle.

 “Having younger and thus thinner ice during winter makes the system more vulnerable to ice loss during the summer melt season,” Meier said.